luisfernandodass/challenge-chart-plot/README.md

 # Using Json

-- I've used a JSON array and traveled it from the index 2 position, getting everything with the "type:data"
+- I've used a JSON array and traveled it

 --